DocNow/awesome-social-media-archiving/README.md

 Regulation](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation)
 (GDPR), specifically [Article 15](https://gdpr-info.eu/art-15-gdpr/), which requires platforms to make data available to users in a "commonly used electronic form".
 While it's great we can download our own data, it's often made available in a raw format that isn't terribly useful for most people.

-**Awesome Archive Tools** is a list of tools that you can use use to work with these platform archives.
-By *platform* we mean any web property that allows you to download *your* data, and by *tool* we mean anything that lets you work with the downloaded data.
-For example, tools that let you scrape from the web or extract data from APIs are important, but out of scope for this modest list.
+**Awesome Archive Tools** is a list of tools that help you work with these platform archives.
+By *platform* we mean any web property that allows you to download *your* data as an "archive" (usually a zip file).
+By *tool* we mean anything that lets you do something useful with the downloaded data.
+Tools that let you scrape data from the web, or extract data from APIs are important, but are out of scope for this list.

-Admittedly, part of the rationale for this list is to hope for a day when there are more tools like this.
-If you don't see one for the platform archive you have maybe consider creating one and adding it here?
+If the platform archive contains a user-friendly viewer for the data you can indicate that here as well.

 ## Contents